microsoft/bedrock/docs/singleKeyvault/README.md

 ### Interacting with deployed cluster:

-`The azure-single-cluster` Terraform template we used in this walkthrough automatically copies the Kubernetes config file from the cluster into the output directory.
+The `azure-single-keyvault` Terraform template we used in this walkthrough automatically copies the Kubernetes config file from the cluster into the output directory.
 This config file has all of the details we need to interact with our new cluster.

 To utilize it, we first need to merge it into our own config file and make it the default configuration.
 We can do that with this: